1book 1community Reading Program

 Maybe He Just Likes You book cover and author image

-Loudoun County Public Library is excited to announce the selection of Maybe He Just Likes You by Barbara Dee for the annual 1book 1community program.
-This award-winning story revolves around seventh-grader Mila, and is an absorbing, timely and relevant read about speaking up for yourself and finding your voice.
+Loudoun County Public Library is excited to announce the selection of It Happened on Saturday by Sydney Dunlap for the annual 1book 1community program.
+This timely story revolves around 13-year-old Julia as she navigates the world of dating and its implications for internet safety.

-Free copies of Maybe He Just Likes You are available in branches beginning in September while supplies last, or you can access the eBook or audiobook instantly on our Libby app through Saturday, Nov.
-5.
+Free copies of It Happened on Saturday are available in branches beginning in September while supplies last, or you can access the eBook instantly on our Libby app from Sept.
+20—Nov.
+11.

 Meet the author